mrowdy/slemgrim.github.io/_posts/2016-03-17-kickstart-into-server-push.md

 and the server knows that `/index.html` contains a reference to `/app.css` and `/app.js` the server now can push both files rather than waiting for the browser to request it.

-> Hey browser, I think you'll need app.css and app.js along with your requested index.html, so I'll send them too
+> Hey browser, I think you'll need app.css and app.js along with your requested index.html, so I'll send them too.

 ![HTTP/2 push waterfall][http2-push-waterfall]